jayrbolton/deb-battery-monitor/README.md

 A simple low-level battery monitor daemon for your minimal Debian or Ubuntu build (I use xmonad with no toolbar).

-Will monitor your battery minutes left, send a terminal notification at 30m left, and will hibernate at 10m
+Will monitor your battery minutes left, sending a notification as the battery runs low (with some quotes from Hackers) and will hibernate at 5m

-Requires: `pm-utils acpi bc`
+Requires: `pm-utils acpi bc notify-osd`

 #### installation
 - Place daemon/battery-monitor into your /etc/init.d